Brand Logo Moneyfacts Group plc

 ‘INTEREST’ is timed to be printed and despatched in advance of meetings of The Bank of England’s Monetary Policy Committee.

-Sitting alongside the other leading subscription publications - Moneyfacts, Business Moneyfacts and Investment Life and Pensions Moneyfacts - the new ‘INTEREST’ publication is available free to digital subscribers.
+Sitting alongside the other leading subscription publications - Moneyfacts, Business Moneyfacts and Investment Life and Pensions Moneyfacts - the new ‘INTEREST’ journal is available free to digital subscribers.

 ‘INTEREST’, uses Moneyfacts’ data, intelligent, impartial editorial and graphs to inform readers about what is going on with interest rates to make interest interesting.